jsubei/IRDTunaAtlas/README.md

 Several resources proved invaluable when building this app, including:
 - IRD original Tuna Atlas written by Alain Fonteneau [tutorial by Florianne Verkroost](https://www.documentation.ird.fr/hor/fdi:010012425) on building interactive maps;
 - The [PDF atlas](https://horizon.documentation.ird.fr/exl-doc/pleins_textes/divers11-03/010012425.pdf) ;

+It can be used as a documentation of underlying processes used by the related shiny app  https://github.com/juldebar/IRDTunaAtlas/blob/master/shiny/sardara_shiny_i6i7i8.Rmd

+This notebook has been written and executed on https://blue-cloud-jupyterhub.d4science.org/

+It uses data provided by Fishereries Atlas VRE

+first version of IRD Tuna Atlas has been published by alain Fonteneau  and is available here (pdf format) : https://horizon.documentation.ird.fr/exl-doc/pleins_textes/divers11-03/010012425.pdf

+## Funding
+This work received funding from:
+ - IRD
+ - iMarine FP7 project
+ - BlueBridge H2020 project
+ - BlueCloud H2020 project

 ## Authors
 Julien Barde, Norbert Billet, Taha Imzilen, Paul Taconet, UMR MARBEC...